Wesleyan theological methodology as a theory of integration

 Journal of Psychology & Theology

-Porter, Stephen L., "Wesleyan theological methodology as a theory of integration" (2004).
+Porter, Steven L., "Wesleyan theological methodology as a theory of integration" (2004).
 Faculty Articles & Research.
 277.